revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-> open() method returns a bool value indicating whether the file is opened or some error has occurred.
+> `Open()` method returns a bool value indicating whether the file is opened or some error has occurred.

 </details>